-Experts noticed that kids, who regularly watched Popeye gobble spinach before his bouts with his arch-rival Bluto, doubled their vegetable intake, Daily Telegraph reported Monday quoting the findings of the study published in journal Nutrition & Dietetics.
+Experts noticed that kids, who regularly watched Popeye gobble spinach before his bouts with his arch-rival Bluto, doubled their vegetable intake, a news daily reported Monday quoting the findings of the study published in journal Nutrition & Dietetics.

 After watching Popeye, the children ate four portions of vegetables a day compared to two.

 Popeye was created by Elzie Crisler Segar for the Thimble Theatre comic strip and first appeared on screen in 1933.
 It is credited with helping save the US spinach industry in the 1930s.

 Chutima Sirikulchayanonta, a professor who led the research at Mahidol University in Bangkok, was quoted as saying: "We got the children planting vegetable seeds, taking part in fruit and vegetable tasting parties, cooking vegetable soup, and watching Popeye cartoons."